Higher representations and cornered Heegaard Floer homology: Introduction

 We develop in \S\ref{se:strandalgebras} an extension of Lipshitz-Ozsv{\'a}th-Thurston \cite{LiOzTh1} and Zarev's \cite{Za} theory of strand algebras associated with matched circles and intervals.
 Instead of considering curves with matchings, we consider the corresponding quotient spaces, where the matched points are identified.
 We start in \S\ref{se:1dimensionalspaces} with $1$-dimensional spaces, which we define as complements of a finite set of points in a $1$-dimensional finite CW-complex.
 In \S\ref{se:curves}, we define our objects of interest, the singular curves.
 They are $1$-dimensional spaces together with an additional structure at singular points, and a partially defined orientation.
 They arise as quotients of smooth curves, or, equivalently, as curves in $\BR^n$ with transverse intersections of branches.
 This leads to a notion of admissible paths, those paths that lift to a smooth model for the curve (\S\ref{se:curvepaths}).
 We introduce in \S\ref{se:strands} the differential categories of strands associated to a curve.
 They are defined as graded categories associated with a filtered category, in a way similar to the constructions of \S\ref{se:diffnilHecke}.
 We show in \S\ref{se:StrandsS1} that strand categories on unoriented $S^1$ correspond to the categories built from nil Hecke algebras of affine symmetric groups.

 The final section \S\ref{se:2repstrand} shows that the strand category of a glued curve is obtained as a tensor (or more general diagonal) construction from the strand category of the original curve.
 This provides some sort of $1$-dimensional field theory, which is really part of a $2$-dimensional field theory for surfaces with extra structure.
 This gives a categorical mechanism by which strand categories can be computed by cutting the curve into basic building blocks.
-We start in \S\ref{se:leftaction} by constructing a structure of $2$-representation associated with an unoriented "end" of a curve.
+We start in \S\ref{se:leftaction} by constructing a structure of $2$-representation associated with an unoriented ``end" of a curve.
 We describe in \S\ref{se:gluing} how the strand categories behave under the gluing of two ends of a curve.
+This requires to solve a combinatorial generators and relation problem generalizing Proposition \ref{le:generatorsrelationsHnhat+}.
 When the gluing operation does not create an $S^1$, we show in \S\ref{se:actiontensor} that the resulting $2$-representation is the one obtained from the diagonal action.